-Graduates of our program have realized career opportunities in organizations such as The Sundance Institute, The Tribeca Film Festival, Indiewire, BoxOffice, the Denver Museum of Art, the Denver Film Society, Fox 31 Denver, NBC Chanel 9 Denver, and The Hollywood Reporter.
-In educational systems like the Denver School District, the University of Colorado, Western State Mountain College, Adams State College, the University of Chicago, Colorado State University, and others.
-In network and cable television venues like NBC, National Geographic, HBO, and TLC; in hit shows like The People vs. OJ Simpson, Stan vs. Evil, Glee, American Horror Story, Mad Men, South Park and Weeds.
-And in many hit movies like Madagascar, Easy A, I Love You Man, X Men, I’m Not There, The Cove, Blue Valentine, The Place Beyond the Pines, The Hobbit, Guardians of the Galaxy, The Boxtrolls, Gone Girl, Pirates of the Caribbean, Life of Pi, Silver Linings Playbook, Zero Dark Thirty, American Hustle, The Hateful Eight, Whisky Tango Foxtrot, Disney’s new Jungle Book, The Fate of the Furious, Lady Bird, Ant-Man and the Wasp, and Venom.
+Alumni of our diverse programs of study have realized career opportunities in organizations such as the Sundance Institute, Tribeca Film Festival, Indiewire, Box Office Media, the Denver Museum of Art, the Denver Film Society, Fox 31 Denver, NBC Chanel 9 Denver, and The Hollywood Reporter.
+They’ve contributed to educational systems like the Denver School District, the University of Colorado, Virginia Commonwealth University, Western State Mountain College, Adams State College, the University of Chicago, Colorado State University, and others.
+They have earned screen credit in many network, cable television, and media venues like NBC-Universal, National Geographic, HBO, AMC, TLC, Hulu, and Nintendo; in hit shows like The People vs. OJ Simpson, Stan vs. Evil, Glee, American Horror Story, Mad Men, South Park, Weeds and Blind Spot.
+And in many hit commercial and art-house movies like Madagascar, Easy A, I Love You Man, X Men, I’m Not There, The Cove, Blue Valentine, The Place Beyond the Pines, The Hobbit, Guardians of the Galaxy, The Boxtrolls, Gone Girl, Pirates of the Caribbean, Life of Pi, Silver Linings Playbook, Zero Dark Thirty, American Hustle, The Hateful Eight, Whisky Tango Foxtrot, The Jungle Book, The Fate of the Furious, Lady Bird, Ant-Man and the Wasp, Venom, Battle of the Sexes, a Wrinkle in Time, LA LA Land, The Predator, Mid 90s, and On the Basis of Sex.
 Yet others have successfully pursued MA, MFA, JD, MD, and PhD degrees from Harvard, Yale, Columbia, Duke, NYU, UCLA, USC, Northwestern, University of Iowa, Indiana University, University of Kansas, University of Miami, University of London and many others.

 Ernesto R. Acevedo-Munoz, Ph.D.